 Outstanding Directorial Achievement – Stanley Donen – 1958 Directors Guild of America

 Best Written American Musical – Leonard Gershe – 1958 Writers Guild of America

 The storyline may be lighthearted, but it’s the casting of two of Hollywood’s greatest stars, Audrey Hepburn and Fred Astaire, that brings the film to another level.
 These two beloved icons loved working together and it shows.
-Plus: Audrey Hepburn finally gets to show off her dancing skills in this musical.
+Audrey Hepburn thoroughly enjoyed showing her dancing skills in this musical, which is a joy to see.
 But, most notably, the feel-good factor of Funny Face is undeniable.